Interactive Exploration of NBA Lineup Data

 (11.7*0 + 16.8*0.5 + 25.8*3.4 + 13.1*2.5 + 17.0*3.3)/84.5).

-On the first tab of this project, we can explore the relationships between the Lineup Stats and the Player Stats in either raw or usage-weighted form.
+On the first tab, we can explore the relationships between the Lineup Stats and the Player Stats in either raw or usage-weighted form.
 It's very important to choose appropriate settings (basketball knowledge required) or else the results will likely be meaningless or at least very difficult to interpret.
 For example, usage-weighting is not particularly applicable to defensive rebounding.

 The initial view displays